Design thinking: Empathy

 In their book Creative Confidence, Tom and David Kelley note the importance of empathy with clients, users, and customers as a basis for innovative design.
 Designers approach user research with the goal of understanding their wants and needs, what might make their life easier and more enjoyable and how technology can be useful for them.
 Empathic design transcends physical ergonomics to include understanding the psychological and emotional needs of people—the way they do things, why and how they think and feel about the world, and what is meaningful to them.

 Ideation: divergent and convergent thinking

 Ideation is idea generation.
 The process is characterized by the alternation of divergent and convergent thinking, typical of design thinking process.

-To achieve divergent thinking, it may be important to have a diverse group of people involved in the process.
+To achieve divergent thinking, it may be important to involve a diverse group of people in the process.
 Design teams typically begin with a structured brainstorming process of "thinking outside the box".
-Convergent thinking, on the other hand, aims for zooming and focusing on the different proposals to select the best choice, which permits continuation of the design thinking process to achieve the final goals.
+Convergent thinking, on the other hand, aims to zoom in and focus on different proposals to select the best choice, allowing the design thinking process to continue towards achieving the final goals.

-After collecting and sorting many ideas, a team goes through a process of pattern finding and synthesis in which it has to translate ideas into insights that can lead to solutions or opportunities for change.
-These might be either visions of new product offerings, or choices among various ways of creating new experiences.
+After collecting and sorting many ideas, a team goes through a process of pattern finding and synthesis in which it translates ideas into insights that can lead to solutions or opportunities for change.
+These might include visions of new product offerings or choices among various ways of creating new experiences.